chinamike65/hugo-tuolesi/content/book3/book3en.md

 Different tormas are used in the four activities of breathing, increasing, embracing, and killing, and the tantric master must be proficient in the production and usage of various tormas.

+(7) Reciting mantras, both verbally and mentally, that is, visualizing them revolving around his heart

-(7) The trick mantra for reciting mantra includes the vajra mantra, mind mantra, and wheel mantra.
+The trick mantra for reciting mantra includes the vajra mantra, mind mantra, and wheel mantra.

 As a tantric master, in addition to knowing how to recite mantras, you must also master certain tricks of mantra recitation.